All Episodes

 And we're back.

-Great to have you here, my friends.
+Great to have you here, my friend.

-Rush Limbaugh, serving humanity, executing assigned host duties flawlessly on Open Line Friday.
+Rush Limbaugh serving humanity, executing assigned host duties flawlessly on Open Line Friday.

-So I wonder if the female basketball team members feel like they're being raped when they see a teammate approaching them in a uniform.
+So I wonder if the female basketball team members feel like they're being raped when they see a teammate approaching them in uniform.

-Because this is the kind of little stuff that ends up ballooning one student offended, one student scared, one student raising a ruckus.
+Because this is the kind of little stuff that ends up ballooning.

-It's in the Daily Caller now, I'm talking about it, and you what this is how the left and their unwitting dupes, by the way, end up affecting major cultural change in America in in ways they prefer that are that are totally anti-normal.
+And this is how the left and their unwitting dupes, by the way, end up affecting major cultural change in America in ways they prefer that are totally anti-normal.

 Now, this is all under the rubric that I think football as a sport in this country is about over, but nobody knows it yet.

-And it's not, it's not immediate.
+And it's not immediate.

-But all the ingredients are present, and they're being mixed together now to eventually lead to football becoming something that it isn't.
+But all the ingredients are present and they're being mixed together now to eventually lead to football becoming something that it isn't.

 There is the new icon at the University of Connecticut that a student claims makes her think of rape.